CEO, Youth Education in the Arts

 Director, The Cadets

-George Hopkins is the Director of The Cadets and CEO and Executive Director of Youth Education in the Arts, a not-for-profit organization with headquarters in Allentown, Pa.
+George Hopkins is the Director of The Cadets, Cadets2 and CEO and Executive Director of Youth Education in the Arts, a not-for-profit organization with headquarters in Allentown, Pa.
 The year 2017 marks Mr. Hopkins' 50th year as a member of the drum corps community.

 In 1990, he was integral to establishing Youth Education in the Arts (YEA!), an organization committed to supporting the development of young people to magnificent human beings through their participation in the performing arts.
 More than 70,000 young people across the country are involved in programs supported by YEA! with annual festivals, performances and clinics nationwide.

 George Hopkins is a member of the Drum Corps International Hall of Fame, the Drum Corps Hall of Fame, and the Cadets Hall of Fame.
-He has been a member of the DCI Board of Directors since 1982, the DCI executive committee from 1983 to 1999, and 2005 to the present, the N.J.
+He was a member of the DCI Board of Directors from 1982 to 2015, the DCI executive committee from 1983 to 1999, and 2005 to 2015, the N.J.
 Music Educators Board of Directors from 2000-2003 and the president of the N.J.
 Coalition for Music Educators from 2001 to 2003.

 Hopkins holds a BA in secondary education and an MA in non-profit management.
 He also holds certificates in Negotiation and Decisionmaking from Columbia University.
-He has a daughter, Katie, 26, who holds a BA in dance from Columbia College Chicago, performs with ARCOS Dance nationally and internationally, teaches and choreographs for various high school colorguard programs nationwide, and is a four-year veteran of The Cadets and a fifth-year instructor/choreographer for the corps.
+He has a daughter, Katie, 29, who holds a BA in dance from Columbia College Chicago, performs with ARCOS Dance nationally and internationally, teaches and choreographs for various high school colorguard programs nationwide, and is a four-year veteran of The Cadets and an eight-year instructor/choreographer for the corps.

 Hopkins loves his Philadelphia Sports Teams, Broadway, the Philly Orchestra, live music concerts, reading, running and learning.